-Welcome to our weekly round-up for UK financial services regulation.
-Gavin Stewart summarises the key announcements and developments.
+In our weekly round-up of UK financial services regulation, Gavin Stewart summarises the latest announcements and developments.
 Be sure to subscribe to receive our updates in your inbox every week.

 This week's update covers: